 This is but one of many examples of how the research–which covers a multitude of areas and fields–is not only benefiting NPC but a host of other diseases.
 Patients suffering from other storage disorders including Tay-Sachs, Fabry, Gauchers, Batten, and Sandhoff will potentially reap the benefits.

 Similarities between NPC and Alzheimer’s are becoming more and more apparent each day.
 The buildup of a “tangle” in the brain of NPC patients mimics what occurs in Alzheimer’s.
 In fact, the National Institutes of Health has referred to NPC as “childhood Alzheimer’s.”

 Even of recent, a new study has been published demonstrating how children with NPC are immune to ebola infection and is leading to possible therapeutic treatments to that disease.

 Yes, our hope is that NPC research will some day save the lives of children and young adults afflicted by this disease in the US and abroad.
 Throughout the process, however, we know thousands of others are being helped by the scientific discoveries that are being made through Niemann-Pick Type C disease research.

 When the Parseghian family started their foundation in 1994 there was no knowledge of what caused NPC disease, no treatments, and their first NPC conference had two researchers in attendance.
-Now, because of your generosity and the incredible work of all those fighting for a cure, so much is known about the NPC, there are multiple potential lifesaving drugs in clinical trials, and this past year there were over 100 attendees from around the globe at our annual conference.
+Now, because of your generosity and the incredible work of all those fighting for a cure, so much is known about the NPC, there are multiple potential lifesaving drugs in clinical trials, and this past year there were hundreds of attendees from around the globe at our annual conference.

 Thank you to all that have brought us close to the treatment and cure the Parseghian family has been seeking.